✔ An air source heat pump usually costs around £10,000

 An air source heat pump is an investment in a cheaper, greener future.

-With gas boilers set to be banned in newly built homes from 2023, air source heat pumps are set to become increasingly popular on these shores – and further afield.
+With sales of new gas boilers set to be banned from 2035, air source heat pumps are going to become increasingly popular on these shores – and further afield.

 By 2030, 22% of homes in America, Europe, and northern Asia will have air source heat pumps, according to the International Energy Agency.